KDE/syntax-highlighting/README.md

 For more details, see ["The Highlight Definition XML Format" (Working with Syntax Highlighting, KDE Documentation)](https://docs.kde.org/?application=katepart&branch=trunk5&path=highlight.html#katehighlight-xml-format).

-Also, in **data/schema/** there is a script to validate the syntax definiton XML files.
+Also, in **data/schema/** there is a script to validate the syntax definition XML files.
 Use the command `validatehl.sh mySyntax.xml`.

 ## Color theme files